Women

 Unsplash | That's Her Business

-How can we Achieve Gender Equality?
+How Can We Achieve Gender Equality?

-The United Nations recognises that in order to achieve peace, prosperity, and sustainability, it cannot be done without working towards gender equality.
+The United Nations recognises that to achieve peace, prosperity, and sustainability, it cannot be done without working towards gender equality.
+As the 5th Sustainable Development Goal, they have cemented their commitment to improving the situation for women worldwide.

 Despite this, the 16th Global Gender Gap report by WEF revealed that women must wait another 132 years before full gender parity is achieved.
-Although there has been slow progress, it is clear than the gender equality movement is facing an uphill battle.
+Although there has been slow progress, it is clear that the gender equality movement is facing an uphill battle.

-Better World Info serves as a platform for positive long-lasting change.
-You can find excellent gender equality portals, organisations, initiatives, and get access to the experts on social media.
+Better World Info serves as a platform for positive, long-lasting change.
+You can find excellent gender equality portals, organisations, and initiatives and get access to experts on social media.
+Discover who is leading the way in opportunities and rights for women, and learn about excellent policies already in place to promote inclusivity.

-By raising awareness, providing accurate information, and connecting excellent gender initiatives, we hope to be a catalyst for change, to break down harmful stereotypes, and foster a new culture where gender does not dictate safety, success, and freedom.
+By raising awareness, providing accurate information, and connecting excellent gender initiatives, we hope to be a catalyst for change, break down harmful stereotypes, and foster a new culture where gender does not dictate safety, success, and freedom.

 A white coffee cup with the Words ' The future is female' in black has a lipstick mark on the rim.
 It sits on a brown desk with a laptop in the background.